ai2ys/CDC-Diabetes-Health-Indicators/README.md

 ## Introduction

 📖
-This project uses the [CDC Diabetes Health Indicators dataset](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators) dataset for training a model to predict if a patient is diabetic/pre-diabetic or does not have diabetes based on the patients heath records.
+This project uses the [CDC Diabetes Health Indicators dataset](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators) that can be used for training a model to predict if persons are diabetic/pre-diabetic or non-diabetic diabetes based on their heath records.
+The dataset was created to to better understand the relationship between lifestyle and diabetes in the US and the creation was funded by the [CDC (Center for Disease Control and Prevention)](https://www.cdc.gov/).

 **Problem:** Diabetes is a severe illness that can lead to serious health problems such as heart disease, blindness, kidney failure, and so on.
-Detecting the illness in an early stage can help to prevent or delay these health problems.
+Detecting the illness in an early stage can help to prevent or delay these health issues.

-**Task:** This midterm project aims to build a service that predicts whether a patient has diabetes, is pre-diabetic, or healthy using data provided by the "Diabetes Health Indicators Dataset" provided by the CDC.
+**Task:** This midterm project aims to build a service that predicts whether a patient is (pre-)diabetic or healthy using the previous mentioned data provided by the "CDC Diabetes Health Indicators Dataset".

-More information about the dataset can be found in the [Dataset Information](#dataset-information) section.
+More information and insights about the dataset can be found in the [Dataset Information](#dataset-information) section.

-The dataset used in this project was created to to better understand the relationship between lifestyle and diabetes in the US and the creation was funded by the [CDC (Center for Disease Control and Prevention)](https://www.cdc.gov/).

 ## Dataset Information
 📋 Information regarding the dataset
-- Source and download location
+- Dataset source and dataset download location
 - Features variables
 - Target variable